oddjobz/make_me_static/readme.txt

 = How can I see my published site?

-In your plugin, if you look as the "Profiles" view, the first column is labelled "Profile".
+In your plugin, if you look at the "Profiles" view, the first column is labelled "Profile".
 If you click on the profile name, it will attempt to link to where it thinks your static site should be if it has been published.
 If you are using GitLab, this link should be to the "public URL" entered into your profile.
 If you are using the default Git option, this link should point to a unique URL on the MadPenguin pages platform.

 = How to I point my domain at my new static site?